AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 The rule corresponds to requests caused by either `navigator.sendBeacon()` or the `ping` attribute on links.

 > #### Compatibility with different versions of AdGuard
-> AdGuard for Windows, macOS and Android often can't accurately determine `navigator.sendBeacon()`.
-For reliable detection, use the AdGuard browser extensions.
+> AdGuard for Windows, macOS and Android often can't accurately detect `navigator.sendBeacon()`.
+For reliable detection, use AdGuard browser extensions.

 <a id="xmlhttprequest-modifier"></a>
 ##### **`xmlhttprequest`**